A woman has 2 ovaries. The ovaries are found on each side of the uterus, just below

 The ovaries contain the egg cells needed for reproduction.
 They also make the hormones,

 estrogen and progesterone.
 These affect many of the female characteristics and reproductive

 functions.
 Estrogens also play a big role in bone health and strength.
 The levels

 of estrogen and progesterone are controlled by certain hormones made by the hypothalamus

-and the pituitary gland.
+and the pituitary gland in the brain.

 A man has 2 testes.
 These oval-shaped organs hang suspended in a pouch of skin (scrotum)

 The testes are where sperm is made.
 They also make testosterone and other hormones.